 Location: Via Lucullo, 94, 80070 Bacoli NA, Italy

 Baia which is three times bigger than more popularly known Pompeii used to be an exclusive resort for rich Romans including Emperor Caligula.
-It was the abandoned in the 8th century and submerged in water.
-The underwater city can now be toured by snorkelling or even better by scuba diving where marble sculptures and mosaic floors can be touched and seen.
+It was abandoned in the 8th century and submerged in water.
+The underwater city can now be toured by snorkeling or even better by scuba diving where marble sculptures and mosaic floors can be touched and seen.
 Visitors who don’t want to get wet can see the ruins through glass-bottomed boats.